microsoft/lisa/docs/write_test/write_case.rst

 Preparation
 -----------

 Before getting down to do some exciting coding, we recommend that you read the following documents to ensure a better LISA development experience.
 We believe that the engineering excellence is equally important in addition to new test cases, since any test case will be run thousands of times, and many people will read and troubleshoot it.
 Therefore, a good test case following the guidelines can save everyone’s time.

--  `Basic concepts <concepts.html>`__ introduces design considerations and how components work together in LISA.
+-  :doc:`Basic concepts <concepts>` introduces design considerations and how components work together in LISA.
 We recommend every LISA developer go through this before coding.
--  `Coding guidelines <guidelines.html>`__ covers our coding guidelines such as naming, code, comment conventions, etc.
+-  :doc:`Coding guidelines <guidelines>` covers our coding guidelines such as naming, code, comment conventions, etc.
--  `Development setup <dev_setup.html>`__ introduces how to setup environment and code checks.
+-  :doc:`Development setup <dev_setup>` introduces how to setup
+   environment and code checks.
--  `Extensions <extension.html>`__ introduces how to develop extensions for LISA.
+-  :doc:`Extensions <extension>` introduces how to develop extensions for LISA.
 In some cases, you may need to improve or implement extensions for new test cases.

 Test composition
 ----------------

-The LISA test is composed of `metadata <#metadata>`__, `test body <#test-case-body>`__ and `setup/clean-up <#setup-and-clean-up>`__.
+The LISA test is composed of :ref:`write_test/write_case:metadata`, :ref:`write_test/write_case:test case body` and :ref:`write_test/write_case:setup and clean-up`.

 Metadata
 ~~~~~~~~